Ru Marshall

 Ru Marshall is an American writer, artist and critic.

 As a visual artist, they have exhibited widely in Europe and the United States.
 Marshall's first novel, A Separate Reality, was published in 2006 by Carrol & Graf and was nominated for a Lambda Literary Award for Debut Fiction.
-They are currently at work on a biography of Carlos Castaneda.
+American Trickster, their long awaited biography of Carlos Castaneda, was released by OR Books on June 23, 2026.

 Marshall was born in Eugene, Oregon to the journalists Maxine and Jonathan Marshall, and was named after his great-uncle, the wilderness activist Robert Marshall.
 They grew up in Phoenix, Arizona and now live in New York City.

 Writing

 Ru Marshall earned a BA in 1982 from Wesleyan University in Middletown, Connecticut.
 They also attended the Rhode Island School of Design.
 They were a member of the activist group ACT UP in the 1990s.

 Set in Phoenix in the early seventies, Marshall's first novel, A Separate Reality, is at once a gender-non conforming coming of age tale and the story of a New Age crisis of faith.

-The novel was well received and reviewed by The Washington Post, The Literary Review, The Orlando Sentinel, The Phoenix New Times, Bay Windows, the Lambda Book Report and by writers such as Robert Gluck (Jack the Modernist), Lynne Tillman (No Lease on Life), Christopher Bram (Gods and Monsters), and others.
-Debra Liese, from the Literary Review, said "This quietly intelligent debut novel about one lonely, creative adolescent's search for identity amid the indignities of middle-school life is precisely what most literary novels I've read this year are not: as deeply sincere as it is ironic...Like Holden Caufield and adolescent narrators everywhere, Mark is painfully aware of falsity, but in Marshall's hands, this awareness is elevated to the level of a philosophical inquiry."
-Wayne Koestenbaum, author of The Queen's Throat, said "A beautifully understated and evocative rendering of what it feels like to grow up as a 'misfit'...Robert Marshall's closeups of youthful sadness and elation, like Truffaut's or Bresson's or Solondz's, have a bitter, alienated clarity."
+The novel was well received and reviewed by The Washington Post, The Literary Review, The Orlando Sentinel, The Phoenix New Times, Bay Windows, the Lambda Book Report, and by writers such as Robert Gluck (Jack the Modernist), Lynne Tillman (No Lease on Life), Christopher Bram (Gods and Monsters), and others.
+Debra Liese, from the Literary Review, wrote:

+This quietly intelligent debut novel about one lonely, creative adolescent's search for identity amid the indignities of middle-school life is precisely what most literary novels I've read this year are not: as deeply sincere as it is ironic ...
+Like Holden Caufield and adolescent narrators everywhere, Mark is painfully aware of falsity, but in Marshall's hands, this awareness is elevated to the level of a philosophical inquiry.

+Wayne Koestenbaum, author of The Queen's Throat, wrote:

+A beautifully understated and evocative rendering of what it feels like to grow up as a 'misfit' ...
+Robert Marshall's closeups of youthful sadness and elation, like Truffaut's or Bresson's or Solondz's, have a bitter, alienated clarity.

 Their fiction, poetry, and nonfiction have appeared in Salon, N + 1 online, Evergreen Review, Another Chicago Magazine, The Michigan Quarterly Review, Diverse Voices Quarterly, Event, Blue Lake Review, Ducts, Stickman Review, Public Books, Alembic, Crack the Spine, Blithe House Quarterly, Foliate Oak, and numerous other publications including the anthologies Queer 13 and Afterwords.
 In 2007, their investigative feature, The Dark Legacy of Carlos Castaneda, revealed the story of the secretive cult started by the controversial anthropologist, and told the story of the five women who disappeared following his death in 1998.
 It was chosen for Best of Salon 2007.